 Successful restaurateurs recognize that every aspect of their restaurant is crucial to its success.
 They get to know each role as if it were their own job; they know the menu, they know everyone from the dishwasher to the busboys, they’re familiar with the chef’s kitchen, they’re involved in payroll, they know the cleaning schedule, they know the food suppliers, and they take time to meet their customers.
 They look at their restaurant like a well-oiled machine, where without even one piece, the rest would cease to work.

 The most important thing a successful restaurateur can do is to ask questions, seek help, research, study and always be open to feedback.
-A successful restaurateur is not afraid to hear criticism, because this is how they grow and make things better the next time around.
+A successful restaurateur is not afraid to hear criticism from a restaurant mentor, because this is how they grow and make things better the next time around.
 They also make research a priority, learning about industry trends and seasonal food options.
 They have a curiosity for what’s new not only as a restaurant, but as a business.
 They reach out to other restaurant industry influencers to collaborate on ideas, share successes and failures, and ultimately learn from them.
 Successful restaurateurs are always curious to learn about how new technology and apps can improve their customer experience, increase efficiency, and make their staff’s jobs easier and more enjoyable.
 They aren’t afraid of the new, and embrace innovations with open arms.